PoisotLab/ms_networkary_classifiers/README.md

 $$

-In all further simulations, the confusion matrix $\mathbf{C}$ is transformed so that it sums to 1.
+In all further simulations, the confusion matrix $\mathbf{C}$ is transformed so that it sums to unity, *i.e.* the entries are the *proportions* of guesses.

 ## What are the baseline values of performance measures?

-In this section, we will change the values of $b$, $s$, and $\rho$, and report how the main measures discussed in the introduction (MCC, $F_1$, $\kappa$, and informedness) are responding to issues with the classifier.
+In this section, we will change the values of $b$, $s$, and $\rho$, and report how the main measures discussed in the introduction (MCC, $F_1$, $\kappa$, and informedness) respond.
 Before we do so, it is important to explain why we will not focus on accuracy too much.
 Accuracy is the number of correct predictions ($\text{Tr}(\mathbf{C})$) divided by the sum of the confusion matrix.
-For a no-skill, no-bias classifier, accuracy is equal to $\rho^2 + (1-\rho)^2$; for $\rho = 0.05$, this is $\approx 0.90$, and for
+For a no-skill, no-bias classifier, accuracy is equal to $\rho^2 + (1-\rho)^2$; for
-$\rho = 0.01$, this is equal to $\approx 0.98$.
-In other words, the values of accuracy are expected to be so high that they are not really informatived (this is simply explained by the fact that for $\rho$ small, $\rho^2 \ll (1-\rho)^2$).
+$\rho = 0.05$, this is $\approx 0.90$, and for $\rho = 0.01$, this is equal to
+$\approx 0.98$.
+In other words, the values of accuracy are high enough to be uninformative (for $\rho$ small, $\rho^2 \ll (1-\rho)^2$).
 More concerning is the fact that introducing bias changes the response of accuracy in unexpected ways.
-Assuming a no-skill classifier, the numerator of accuracy becomes $b\rho^2 + (1-b)(1-\rho)^2$, which increases when $b$ is low, which specifically means that at equal skill, a classifier that under-predicts interactions will have higher accuracy than an un-biased classifier.
-These issues are absent from balanced accuracy, but should nevertheless lead us to not report accuracy as the primary measure of network prediction success; moving forward, we will focus on other measures.
+Assuming a no-skill classifier, the numerator of accuracy becomes
+$b\rho^2 + (1-b)(1-\rho)^2$, which increases when $b$ is low, which specifically means that at equal skill, a classifier that under-predicts interactions will have higher accuracy than an un-biased classifier (because the value of accuracy is dominated by the size of tn, which will increase).
+These issues are absent from balanced accuracy, but should nevertheless lead us to not report accuracy as the primary measure of network prediction success;
+moving forward, we will focus on other measures.

 In order to examine how MCC, $F_1$, $\kappa$, and informedness change w.r.t. the imbalance, skill, and bias, we performed a grid exploration of the values